 This course covers all the important facets of reservoir modeling, with a considerable amount of the class time reserved for discussion amongst the participants and instructors.
 Time permitting, previous models conducted by the instructors will also be discussed.

 - Acquiring and analyzing data

 2 Days (Can be offered as a 1-day course on request.)

 By the end of this course, you will better understand how to plan and conduct reservoir studies, and how to review studies conducted by others.

 This course is for those who want to go beyond the Fundamentals of Reservoir Simulation course.
 Anyone involved in conducting, reviewing, or overseeing reservoir simulation studies will benefit.

-Participants are encouraged to bring materials and non-confidential data relating to potential projects.
+Participants may bring materials and non-confidential data relating to potential projects.
 The class, guided by the instructors, will brainstorm and discuss which approach will achieve the desired objectives.

-Dean C. Rietz, managing senior vice president and manager of Reservoir Simulation at Ryder Scott, has more than 25 years of diverse experience in evaluating oil and gas reservoirs.
+Dean C. Rietz, executive vice president at Ryder Scott, has more than 30 years of diverse experience in analyzing and evaluating oil and gas reservoirs.
 He has built a variety of full-field, segment and single-well models including black-oil, compositional and thermal formulations.
 Before joining Ryder Scott in 1995, Rietz taught in-house material-balance schools at Chevron and the ECLIPSE user’s course while at Intera’s Petroleum Production Division.

 Rietz holds a BS in petroleum engineering from the University of Oklahoma and an MS in petroleum engineering from the University of Houston.
-He has written numerous technical articles and is an adjunct professor at the University of Houston.
+He has written various technical articles related to reservoir modelling and is also an adjunct professor at the University of Houston.